This is a best prospect industry sector for this country. Includes a market overview and trade data.

 The Irish ICT market is open and highly competitive with many international suppliers offering new and innovative digital products and services.
 Leading U.S. digital services players have a strong competitive presence in the market.
 Irish distributors, systems integrators and value-added resellers continually seek to identify and source the latest innovative digital products and services.
 Opportunities exist for U.S. MNEs and SMEs offering innovative and leading-edge digital solutions.

 Industry sources expect Irish spending on cloud to grow in double digits across nearly all sectors in the near term.
 Financial services and manufacturing are the leading end-user segments with each sector spending $84 million and $68 million respectively annually.
 Industry sources forecast that by 2024, Irish financial services organizations will have invested over $188 million on the cloud; with manufacturing investing some $168 million.
-The $500 million Irish public cloud services market is also slated to grow significantly to $1.2 billion by that timeline.
+The Irish public cloud services market is also slated to grow significantly to $3.0 billion by 2024.

 Sector-specific opportunities exist across the ERP, Financial, Healthcare, Energy, and Telecom segments together with Cloud Computing, Data Analytics & Big Data and Smart Cities.
 End user segments encompass organizations ranging from SMEs to MNEs and the public sector.